bojanmilevski/gex/README.md

 ### INSTALL

 After gex configures itself, it searches an addon by its slug.
-A request is sent to `https://addons.mozilla.org/api/v5/addons/addon` with the slug appended to this string.
 This page returns a `json` containing information about the addon, if it exists.
+Each addon contains a URL which points to the it's latest xpi file.
 The addon gets installed to the profile's `extensions` folder with it's `guid` being the filename.

 ### LIST